ishtails/myBlog/README.md

-## Movie Browsing Site
-A Website that uses OMDb API to fetch movie details using React & CSS mainly...
+## Introduction to React - Blogging Website